riigess/Riigess/README.md

 Here's how to pronounce my username: Riigess /Ree-j-eh-s/.
 - 🔭 I’m currently working at a major technology company.
-- 🌱 I’m currently learning about Java/Kotlin RESTful APIs, iOS App Development, UI/UX design, and C#/.NET frameworks.
+- 🌱 I’m currently learning about Kotlin RESTful APIs, iOS App Development, and UI/UX design.
+Turns out, I can't stand C#/C++ development or its developers.
+(Unrelated to an interview that occurred recently.
+Apologies if you feel it's tightly related to you, a previous interviewer of mine.
+It's not.)
 - 🤔 I’m looking for help with learning more about iOS and macOS development, what additional communities should I join?
-- 💬 Ask me about a time when I was excited to do something new, but knew I had never done something like that before.
-I think we all find creative ways to engage with new-to-you materials. :)
-- 📫 How to reach me: [austin@riigess.com](mailto:austin@riigess.com)
+- 👀 Looking for a new DevOps and OSS platforms that aren't Microsoft-related, starting to settle on a TODO markdown file and intermittently syncing changes from a local git server
 - 😄 Pronouns: he/him

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...